terrymun/Fluidbox/README.md

 - [@hybernaut](https://github.com/hybernaut) for refactoring the code and reorganizing functions
 - [@maxee](https://github.com/maxee) for implementation of a new feature that enables differential image ratios between thumbnails and linked image
 - [@benwhilhelm](https://github.com/benwilhelm) for suggesting the immedate open option in Fluidbox.
 Ben has author a PR, but I have found some issues that I cannot resolve.
 However, I have adopted his idea and simplified the implementation in **v1.4.3**.
-- [@jaechick](https://github.com/jaechick) for creating the LESS file for Fluidbox stylesheet.
+- [@jaechick](https://github.com/jaechick) for creating the LESS file for Fluidbox stylesheet, even though the LESS file is removed from the project as the stylesheet is now being preprocessed by SASS.
+- [@_mattbailey](https://twitter.com/_mattbailey) for his [awesome guide towards integrating Grunt into a project](http://mattbailey.io/a-beginners-guide-to-grunt-redux/).
+This has made building Fluidbox a lot easier.

 In addition, a shoutout to:

-- [Paul Irish](http://www.paulirish.com/2009/throttled-smartresize-jquery-event-handler/) for graciously allowing me to include a simple debouncing script in the plugin to handle viewport resize events
+- [jQuery Boilerplate](https://github.com/jquery-boilerplate/jquery-boilerplate) for their good-to-boot, easy-to-use and standardized jQuery plugin template.
+Fluidbox is built on the [extended version](https://github.com/jquery-boilerplate/jquery-boilerplate/wiki/Extending-jQuery-Boilerplate).
 - [David Walsh](http://davidwalsh.name/css-animation-callback) and [Jonathan Suh](https://jonsuh.com/blog/detect-the-end-of-css-animations-and-transitions-with-javascript/) for their insight on listening to `transitionend` events

 ## Introduction
 Fluidbox was initially a simple personal challenge I set myself, with two simple aims&mdash;to replicate the distraction-free, fluid lightbox seen on [Medium](http://medium.com), and to improve on it such that it will allow linking to a larger-resolution image.
 The plugin deals with higher resolution, linked images elegantly, such that it only preloads them when users click on the thumbnails, therefore conserving bandwidth usage for your visitors and your server(s).

-The plugin is relatively lightweight: 6.23kb (**1.98kb** after gzipped) for the minified JS file, and 1.91kb (**728b** after gzipped) for the minimal stylesheet.
+The plugin is relatively lightweight: 8.74kb (**2.71kb** after gzipped) for the minified JS file, and 2kb (**667b** after gzipped) for the minimal stylesheet.

 You can [read my article on Medium](https://medium.com/coding-design/9c7fe9db92c7) about how I got inspiration for this little project of mine, and the basic mechanisms behind the plugin.
 Some serious math is involved (*nah, not really*).